 Always stay close to observe your baby and ensure that they’re breathing.
 The best places for tummy time are either on a blanket, low-cut carpet, or a specialized mat.

-In addition to building muscles, tummy time also works to prevent the flattening of the fontanel on the back of your baby’s head.
-This occurs when your baby spends most of their time on their back during infancy (3).
+In addition to building muscles, tummy time also works to prevent flattening of the occipital skull bones on the back of your baby’s head.
+You may notice similar flattening on one side of the head if your baby prefers keeping his head turned in one direction.
+This occurs when your baby spends too much of their time on their back during infancy (7).

 The campaign has been successful at reducing the chances of sudden infant death syndrome (SIDS) by encouraging parents to let babies sleep on their backs.

 If your baby uses their arms and legs equally, having them spend more time on their back won’t affect crawling.
 Always put your baby on their back to sleep.